open-xchange/appsuite-middleware/documentation/components/trusted_connections.md

 ## Mailaccount autoconfiguration
 External mail accounts can be autoconfigured by using a database hosted by Mozilla Messaging.
 The certificate for domain ``live.mozillamessaging.com`` must be added to a custom trust store, if JVM's default trust store is disabled.

+## Certificate incompatibility with Java 7
+It might happen that handshaking fails and connections cannot be established due to incompatibility of cipher suites for the certificate in combination with Java 7.
+For instance running the Open-Xchange server on Java 7 and trying to connect to a server that provides a certificate with no support for any SHA-1 ciphers will result in a HandshakeException.